Site-decorated model for unconventional frustrated magnets: Ultranarrow phase crossover and two-dimensional spin reversal transition: Abstract

 \section{Abstract}

-The site-decorated Ising model is introduced to advance the understanding and experimental realization of the recently discovered one-dimensional finite-temperature ultranarrow phase crossover in an external magnetic field, while mitigating the geometric complexities of traditional bond-decorated models.
-Furthermore, although higher-dimensional Ising models in an external field remain unsolved, an exact solution for a novel spin-reversal transition---driven by an exotic, hidden ‘half-ice, half-fire’ state induced by site decoration---is derived.
-This transition, triggered by a slight variation in temperature or magnetic field even in the weak-field limit, offers a promising route toward energy-efficient applications such as data storage and processing.
-The results establish site decoration as a compelling new avenue for materials and device design, particularly in systems such as mixed $d$-$f$ compounds, optical lattices, and neural networks.
+The site-decorated Ising model is introduced to advance the understanding and experimental realization of the recently discovered one-dimensional (1D) finite-temperature ultranarrow phase crossover in an external magnetic field, while mitigating the geometric complexities of traditional bond-decorated models.
+The unconventional frustration and physics are clarified by exactly mapping the 1D site-decorated Ising model in a magnetic field onto a zero-field bond-decorated $J_1$–$J_2$ Ising model with conventional geometrical frustration.
+Furthermore, although higher-dimensional Ising models in an external field remain unsolved exactly, an exact solution for a spin-reversal transition---driven by an exotic, hidden `half-ice, half-fire’ state induced by site decoration---is derived.
+This transition, triggered by a slight variation in temperature or magnetic field---without changing its direction---even in the weak-field limit, offers a promising route toward energy-efficient applications such as data storage and processing.
+The results suggest that site decoration offers an avenue for materials and device design, particularly in systems such as mixed $d$-$f$ compounds, optical lattices, and neural networks, calling for further studies with site-decorated Heisenberg models.
+In addition, the site-decorated model offers a rigorous test ground for artificial intelligence (AI) in science, as the analytic derivation of the present results was not only validated but also improved by a general-purpose large language model, inspiring the use of AI as scientific discoverer. \\